VictoriaChoy/victoriachoy.github.io/teachingandlearning3.md

 ### Extra-curricular Project Management

-The experience to collaborate with foreign teachers as an extracurricular project manager for kindergarteners and primary students deepned my understanding of students from the public sector and the strengths and weakenesses of foreign teachers.
+The experience to collaborate with foreign teachers as an extracurricular project manager for kindergarteners and primary students in the learning community deepned my understanding of students from the public sector and the strengths and weakenesses of foreign teachers.

 ![image](https://user-images.githubusercontent.com/109213222/183665265-2aef5248-ba6a-4b5c-9eb0-8bd2d2cee00c.png)